 (3) If a Trustee is, or has been, the Chancellor or Deputy Chancellor of the University, the period during which the office of Chancellor or Deputy Chancellor is held is not to be taken into account when reckoning the period for the purposes of subsection (2).

-[Section 10 amended by No. 8 of 2005 s.
+[Section 10 amended: No. 8 of 2005 s.
 39.]

 11. Chancellor